mooreryan/InteinFinder/_docs_src/src/installing-from-source.md

 ## Sanity check

-If all went well, this should give you the path to the `intein_finder` executable file.
+If all went well, this should give you the path to the `InteinFinder` executable file.

 ```
-$ which intein_finder
+$ which InteinFinder
 ```